carsdotcom/pacer/README.md

 - Using Pacer when your dependency graph is a line, or if you just have a handful of data points.
 You would be better off using a pipeline of function calls.
 It would be easier to write, clearer to read, and faster to execute.
-- Not running your workflow in your tests.
+- Untested Workflow.
 The main public interface of your workflow is calling `Pacer.Workflow.execute/1` on it.
 Having a test file for a Pacer workflow that does not do this, is like having any other module where the main public interface is not exercised in the tests.

   [Here is a repo with some practical examples of Pacer Anti-patterns](https://github.com/dewetblomerus/pacer_anti_patterns)